WestDRI/wgpages/content/pythonhpc.md

 As you can see, our actual computing is quite fast!
 67% of the time is taken by the line initializing an array of byte strings `j = i.astype(np.bytes_)`, and the second biggest offender is initializing an array of integers.

 If we could find a way to implement this initialization in NumExpr, we could vastly improve our code's performance.
-I have not found a way to do this quickly and elegantly in NumExpr, but perhaps there is a solution?
+I have not found a way to do this quickly and elegantly in NumExpr (very marginal improvement with `j = i.astype(dtype='S9')`), but perhaps there is a solution?

 I will leave it as a take-home exercise, and please let me know if you find a solution!